TimMarder/SoftDev-FinalProject/README.md

 EventCalendar is a tool that organizes events and allows users to share events with people through email.
 Holidays can be viewed, users can create events, and users can maintain an address book with their contacts.
 When viewing events, location and forecast are displayed with the events for which this data is available.
+Inviting others to events with accounts allows them to accept the event and add to their own event list.

 ## Instructions